Strategy for Sustainable Community Growth

 - Choosing a region for the project to develop (accomplished)

-- Scouting for appropriate lands for the project (on going)
+- Scouting for appropriate lands for the project (accomplished)

-- Purchasing the best land at the best deal possible (to come)
+- Purchasing the best land at the best deal possible (accomplished)

 Pioneer Phase (year 1)